 Here’s what you should consider when deciding where to live:

-Real Estate Trends What’s happening to prices in the neighbourhood?
+What’s happening to prices in the neighbourhood?
 Is the area transitioning or already mature?
 Are prices predicted to follow the overall GTA averages, will they lead the pack or there a possibility of decline as the neighbourhood is becoming less desirable?
 Buying in an up-and-coming neighbourhood can mean that the value of your home increases faster than the average, but it also means you’ll compromise on conveniences in the short-term.
-Check out our ROI by Neighbourhood Infographics to find out what happened last year.

 There’s a wealth of information online about Toronto neighbourhoods and your real estate agent should be able to give you insights and ideas about neighbourhoods you may not have even considered.
 Deciding where to live is as important as choosing the house or condo, so do your due diligence!